shawarden/NeSI_2FastqToCall/README.md

 # Update history

 ## 2016-08-08

 ### Changed
 - Moved files to their own repo folder for commandline commits etc.
+- Moved BWA alignment command to variable then execute with eval.
+This allows seemless echoing to log on changes.
+- Format of ReadSplit block number passed to check_block to allow array manipulation.
+Can't have five digit element counts can we?
+- ReadSplit runtime reduced from 5 hours to 2.5 hours as highest seen runtime is 2 hours.
+- PrimaryAlign runtime reduced 2 hours to 45 minutes as highest seen runtime is 20 minutes.
+- Moved Alignment and Sort array dispatch to be above ReadSplit so we can pass ReadSplit the array job ids.

+### Added
+- Alignment and Sort arrays submitted at start point.
+1000 elements each that are purged of excess jobs once ReadSplit completes.

+### Fixed
+- cmdFailed function doesn't function as expected.
+Reverted to if ! ${CMD}; then...

 ## 2016-08-04